dianastath/dianastath/README.md

 About Me
 I’m a passionate software enthusiast with a background in mathematics.
 After completing my bachelor’s degree in mathematics, I decided to dive into the exciting world of software development and artificial intelligence.
 Here’s a bit more about me:

-🎓 Education: I hold a bachelor’s degree in mathematics, which has given me a solid foundation in problem-solving and analytical thinking.\n
+🎓 Education: I hold a bachelor’s degree in mathematics, which has given me a solid foundation in problem-solving and analytical thinking.
 💻 Software Development: I’m currently pursuing my master’s degree in software development and AI.
-I love building things, and my journey has led me to explore various aspects of software engineering.\n
+I love building things, and my journey has led me to explore various aspects of software engineering.
 🌐 Web Development: I’m particularly interested in web development.
 I enjoy creating responsive and visually appealing web applications.
 My skills include:
 Front-End: HTML, CSS, JavaScript, and Angular.
 Back-End: PHP and Python.